 But John also has imperial propaganda in mind.
 Like any political power, the Roman Empire used propaganda to create a narrative about itself in order to maintain control over a massive territory.
 The art and architecture of the Roman world told the story of a great world empire which brought peace and prosperity to the world.
 Even the coins used by everyone in the marketplace declared the emperor as a divine son of God or associated the emperor with a god.
 One could not enter a city in the Roman world without being overwhelmed with the awesome power of Rome.
 That Rome is the beast in Revelation is clear.
 Perhaps this is veiled in chapter 13, but by Revelation 17 it will be obvious John is describing the empire as a great whore drunk on the blood of the saints.

 In Pergamum there is an inscription which illustrates Roman imperial propaganda.
 It is after the book of Revelation was written, but it is a remarkable background for Revelation 13.
 Pergamum had a massive imperial cult center.
 It is possible there was a temple on the acropolis dedicated to earlier emperors, but the one excavated and restored for tourists today is dedicated to Trajan.
-This inscription begins with the word, αὐτοκρᾰ́τωρα and is followed by a series of imperial relationships (son of Nero, divine Caesar).
+This inscription begins with the word, αὐτοκρᾰ́τωρα and is followed by a series of imperial relationships (son of Nerva, divine Caesar).
 The third line begins with Τραϊανὸς, Trajan, the one worthy of worship, σεβαστός. σεβαστός is the title given to Augustus.
-The fourth line has a few of Trajan’s titles, Γερμανικός (conferred in AD 97 before he became emperor) and Δᾱκία refers to his conquest over German and Dakia (a region in eastern Europe; the title was given to him in AD 101-102.
+The fourth line has two of Trajan’s titles, Γερμανικός (conferred in AD 97 before he became emperor) and Δᾱκία refers to his conquest over Dakia, a region in eastern Europe; the title was given to him in AD 101-102.

 The fifth and sixth lines declare “of the earth and the sea, Lord.”
 The “earth and sea” is to say, the whole world.
 Revelation 13 has a beast from the sea and earth.
 Notice κύριος is on the sixth line by itself, emphasizing the claim that Trajan is the Lord of the whole world.
 This inscription declares Trajan is the son of the divine rulers of Rome and conqueror of Rome’s enemies, the lord of the whole world.
 It is placed in a massive temple dedicated to the worship of Rome and the emperor.
 This is not some graffiti scratched on a wall in an obscure location, this inscription was placed in a prominent location to be seen by people as they honored the empire.